 Toms River is a somewhat ethnically-diverse town.
 The people who call Toms River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toms River residents report their race to be White, followed by Asian.
 Important ancestries of people in Toms River include Irish, German, Polish, and English.

 The most common language spoken in Toms River is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.